 The team option is designed for groups of at least two riders, such as show stables or collegiate teams, to share in the process of preparing the horse for the Thoroughbred Makeover.
 Teams will compete in the same divisions and will be eligible for the same prize money and awards as individual entries (one trainer with no teammates).
 Teams and individual entry trainers may enter up to three horses.
 Trainers may participate in a combination of entry types, but no participant may be affiliated with more than three horses at any time whether as an individual trainer, team member, team captain, or catch rider.
 Horses may not be cross-entered as both team and individual entry horses.
-However, trainers may elect to swap an entry status (from individual to team or vice versa) and/or add or remove team members up until June 30th, 2023.
+Horses may not compete under more than one individual entry.
+However, trainers may elect to swap an entry status (from individual to team or vice versa) and/or add or remove team members up until June 28th, 2024.
 All horses may compete in one or two disciplines regardless of team or individual entry status.
-A minimum of two team members must be present to compete the horse at the Makeover.
-Teams must be able to demonstrate a common tie (board at the same farm, members of a collegiate equestrian team, or at minimum residence in close proximity to one another geographically) that allows them to collaborate in the training process throughout the year leading up to the Makeover.
+A minimum of two team members must be present and compete the horse in each discipline the horse is entered in at the Makeover.
+Teams must be able to demonstrate a common tie (board at the same farm, members of a collegiate equestrian team, or at minimum, residence in close proximity to one another geographically) that allows them to collaborate in the training process throughout the year leading up to the Makeover.

 All team participants will complete an application, whether as a captain or team member.
-The team captain is considered the owner of the entry and is responsible for establishing the team name, filing horse registrations, final entry, and any other actions on behalf of the team.
+The team captain is considered the owner of the entry and is responsible for establishing the team name, filing horse registrations, Final Entry, and any other actions on behalf of the team.
 Team members will have an opportunity to indicate which team they will be added to on their application.
 Applicants who are denied as individuals may not be added as team members.